uber/prototool/style/README.md

 same file as the service, underneath the service definition and in order of the RPCs defined in the service.

-The unique request/response requirement is compatibility as you iterate your RPC definitions.
+The unique request/response requirement is for compatibility as you iterate your RPC definitions.
 If one were to use the same request or response message for different RPCs, and then need to add or want to deprecate a field, each RPC that uses this request and response message would be affected, regardless of whether or not the new field applied to each RPC, or whether the deprecated field was deprecated for each RPC.
 While this pattern can cause some duplication, it's become the "gold